Capital One Transfers are Now Live! Send Points to 14 Different Airlines

-In August, Capital One added a credit to receive free Global Entry or TSA PreCheck once every four years.
-And in January, the bank added the ability to earn 10x points on hotel bookings at Hotels.com in January.
+In August, Capital One added a credit to receive up to a $100 Global Entry or TSA PreCheck once every four years.
+And in January, the bank added the ability to earn 10x miles on hotel purchases at Hotels.com/venture in January.
 And yet the annual fee remains just $95 – and that’s waived in the first year.

 Click Here to learn more about current offers for the Capital One Venture card.

 But the Venture Rewards card isn’t the only card that can transfer points.
 You can also transfer points from the no-annual-fee Capital One VentureOne Rewards card and the Capital One Spark Miles Select for business cards.
 The VentureOne card earns 1.25x miles per dollar spent on all purchases and the Spark Miles Select card earns 1.5x miles per dollar on all purchases.

 Click Here to learn more about the no-annual-fee Capital One VentureOne card.